 TERM OF OFFICE OF APPOINTED/ELECTED MEMBERS.
 Each member shall be appointed or elected for a three-year period, the terms staggered so that one each from IADR and AADR is selected each year, except in case of vacancy.
 The Immediate Past President of IADR and AADR will serve for one year.

 REPORTS.
-Annually and at such other times that the Council, the Chief Executive Officer, or the Editor-in-Chief may direct, the Publications Committee shall report to the Council concerning the conduct of the joint publications.
+Annually and at such other times that the Council, the Chief Executive Officer, or the Editors-in-Chief may direct, the Publications Committee shall report to the Council concerning the conduct of the joint publications.

 SECTION I. COMMITTEES AND REPRESENTATIVES TO OTHER ASSOCIATIONS